orestispanago/orestispanago.github.io/_posts/2018-01-28-auto-install-dev-tools.md

 ```

 Of course, ```snap``` can be used in similar way.
-[Here](https://www.youtube.com/watch?v=9HuExVD56Bo) is a nice video on packaging systems from *The Linux Experinment* channel.
+[Here](https://www.youtube.com/watch?v=9HuExVD56Bo) is a nice video on packaging systems from *The Linux Experiment* channel.

 To apply my custom settings to each app, I restore my home folder which I have backed up using Deja-Dup.
 This is a convenient way of preserving installed packages, logins, even full IDE installations, such as netbeans.